The Four Preps: History

-In 1962, they released another novelty record "The Big Draft", where they "suggest" a couple of American groups to go drafting themselves by parodying their songs.
-The record once again included single parody verses from popular hits of the day, this time from The Platters, The Four Aces, The Marcels, The Highwaymen (the folk band), and Dion (who split with the Belmonts in 1960).
+In 1962, they released "The Big Draft", another novelty record in which they mockingly suggested that several American music groups be drafted into the military, parodying their songs to make the point.
+The record once again included single-verse parodies of popular hits of the day, this time from The Platters, The Four Aces, The Marcels, The Highwaymen (the folk band), and Dion (who had split from the Belmonts in 1960).
+A similar idea was later used by The Barron Knights in their record Call Up the Groups.

-Both "More Money for You and Me" and "The Big Draft" were recorded live.
+Both "More Money for You and Me" and "The Big Draft" were recorded live at North Hollywood High School.

 The group last appeared on the Billboard Hot 100 singles chart in 1964, when "A Letter to The Beatles" charted for a total of three weeks beginning March 21, peaking at number 85 before being pulled from sale.
 The arrival of The Beatles, along with the rest of the British Invasion, coincided with the decline of popularity of the Four Preps and most other folk revival groups.
 In 1966, David Somerville, formerly of The Diamonds, joined the group, replacing Cobb.
 In 1969, the group disbanded, as their type of music had become less popular.
 Belland and Somerville occasionally performed as a duo after the breakup.